shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 In order to build towards Nash-ISMCTS, we will imbue MT-ISMCTS with AlphaZero-mechanics in the natural way:

-- Replace random rollouts with value network (`V`) evaluations
+- Replace random rollouts with value network ($V$) evaluations
-- Incorporate a policy network (`P`) and use PUCT as the action selection criterion.
+- Incorporate a policy network ($P$) and use PUCT as the action selection criterion.

 An important detail omitted in our description of MT-ISMCTS is the SAMPLE step.
 How should Alice sample Bob's hidden information?
 [Cowling et al, 2015](http://orangehelicopter.com/academic/papers/cig15.pdf) propose a variety of approaches to sample this information, with accompanying experimental results.
-Instead of adopting one of their proposed approaches, we will instead use an AlphaZero-inspired approach: train a _hidden-state_ neural network `H` that learns to sample the hidden state of the game.
-Note that in principle, `H` can be computed exactly from `P` via Bayes' Rule, but this computation can be expensive.
-So `H` can be considered an alternate representation of `P` that we use to avoid an expensive online Bayes' Rule calculation.
+Instead of adopting one of their proposed approaches, we will instead use an AlphaZero-inspired approach: train a _hidden-state_ neural network $H$ that learns to sample the hidden state of the game.
+Note that in principle, $H$ can be computed exactly from $P$ via Bayes' Rule, but this computation can be expensive.
+So $H$ can be considered an alternate representation of $P$ that we use to avoid an expensive online Bayes' Rule calculation.

-`H` will accept the same inputs as `P` and `V`, and will be trained on self-play games using the actual values of the hidden state as training targets.
-This should result in an unbiased `H` as long as the self-play games are played according to the policy `P`.
-We can approximately enforce this by being careful with move selection mechanics, under the assumption that `P` has converged; more on this later.
+$H$ will accept the same inputs as $P$ and $V$, and will be trained on self-play games using the actual values of the hidden state as training targets.
+This should result in an unbiased $H$ as long as the self-play games are played according to the policy $P$.
+We can approximately enforce this by being careful with move selection mechanics (such as move temperature), under the assumption that $P$ has converged; more on this later.

 In some games, the size of the hidden state space can be intractably large.
-In Scrabble, for instance, there are about 3e7 possible racks.
-Rather than modeling the policy as a single logit distribution over entire space, we can have `H` generate samples in chunks, similar to how an LLM samples sentences one token at a time.
-In Scrabble, we can generate a hidden rack one letter at a time, limiting the output to a size-27 logit layer.
+Rather than representing the hidden state policy as a flat distribution over the entire space, we can split the single SAMPLE node into a sequence of multiple SAMPLE nodes, each generating a piece of the hidden state.
+This is similar to how an LLM samples sentences one word at a time.
+In Scrabble, we can generate a hidden set of tiles one letter at a time, limiting the output of the $H$ network to a size-27 logit layer.
 In Stratego, we can generate the hidden piece identities one piece at a time.

 ## Q calculations